 They have the power to recharge our creative side if we go back and review them.
 Try questions like “Why I didn’t like it at the end?”, “What exactly put me off?”.

 Review things like the overall refashion idea, the design specifics, colour or colour combinations, print, the cloth quality or drape, the quality of sewing, particular technique you used or anything that explains why you left it behind.

 Reviewing why you don't like your DIY clothes and getting the questions answered has great learning potential to figure out details important for you.

 This could give you good insights on what you actually prefer.
 And thus help out with what to avoid or consider when you refashion something else next time.
 All this, simply by being open to see 'invisible' at first things that could be absolutely valuable in your future projects.

 If you spent the time to figure it out, next time the chance of making something you really adore (and love to wear!) increases significantly.
-Which will add up to your confidence and make you real proud of your works, while enjoying the process of making beautiful clothes yourself.
+Which will add up to your confidence and make you real proud of your creations.
+And all, while enjoying the process of making beautiful eco-friendly clothing yourself.

 Enjoy making your own